gatsbyjs/gatsby/docs/blog/2019-03-21-add-auth0-to-gatsby-livestream/index.md

 ## Watch future livestreams

-There’s a **new livestream every Thursday at 9 am Pacific.** The streams are even more fun live with the chat, so join in and let’s learn together!
+There's a **new livestream every Thursday at 9 am Pacific.** The streams are even more fun live with the chat, so join in and let's learn together!

-- Click the “follow” button on [my Twitch account][twitch] to get notified when streams start
+- Click the "follow" button on [my Twitch account][twitch] to get notified when streams start
-- Check the “Upcoming Streams” section to learn who’ll be joining me to teach us
+- Check the "Upcoming Streams" section to learn who'll be joining me to teach us
-- [Send me ideas on Twitter](https://twitter.com/jlengstorf) for who you’d like to see on the stream
+- [Send me ideas on Twitter](https://twitter.com/jlengstorf) for who you'd like to see on the stream

 See you on the next stream!